cedricwalter/cedricwalter.github.io/content/posts/crypto/2020-04-13-cryptocurrency-monitor-with-unicorn-hat.md

 You need obviously a [raspberry pi][1], ideally with WIFI build in if you don 't like cables

   * Raspberry Pi 1 is not supported by Unicorn Hat
-  * <a rel="noreferrer noopener" href="/?s=raspberry" target="_blank">Raspberry pi</a> 2 , dual core, will require an Ethernet cable, can still be found on ebay, graiglist.
+  * Raspberry pi 2 , dual core, will require an Ethernet cable, can still be found on ebay, graiglist.
 Consume half the power of a PI 3 or 4
   * [Raspberry pi][1] 3 or 4, quad core, a bit a shame to use this amount of power for that task, but has built in WIFI!

 and a Unicorn HAT from <https://shop.pimoroni.com/products/unicorn-hat> I 've got mine used in flea market 🙂